ao-labs-123/context-aware-inference-engine/docs/en/stage2_design.md

 ## Key Points:
 **1. Threshold-Based Trigger**:

-The system initiates a clarification request only when the confidence score for agent identification is low or when the syntax contains multiple, equally plausible subjects that cannot be resolved through linguistic patterns alone.
+The system initiates a clarification request only when the confidence score for agent identification is low or when the syntax contains multiple, equally plausible subjects that cannot be resolved through linguistic patterns alone. **Additionally, a clarification is automatically triggered if the input completely lacks an explicit subject, psychological verbs, and evidential markers, making it structurally impossible to infer the agent without context.**

 **2. Minimalist Intervention**: